aodonnell/RTSProject/README.md

 # RTSProject
-QNX simple real-time data acquisition system
+QNX simple mock real-time data acquisition system for the BeagleBone Black.

+# What does it do?
+This projects demonstrates the real-time capabilities of QNX with 5 threads that interact with shared memory and timer hardware interrupts